-5 liters of water sample was collected from each pond (both control & fertilized) with every two weeks interval and passed through a 55 m meshed plankton net.
+5 liters of water samples was collected from each pond (both control & fertilized) with every two weeks interval and passed through a 55 m meshed plankton net.
 Filtered water samples were preserved in a 50-ml plastic vial containing 10% formalin for subsequent analysis of physicochemical parameters.

 Sampling of Zooplankton: Zooplankton samples were collected two weeks after the first fertilization.
 Plankton samples were collected with fine meshed nylon filter cloth nets of 55 m.
 Supernatant aliquot samples were prepared as per method of Adeyemo, 1991.
 Sample quantity is 20ml and it was preserved by adding few drops of 4% formalin.
-And then three drops of Lugol’s solution was added to the plankton sample and wait for 24 hours.
-After that the samples were reduced to 10ml by decanting.
+Then three drops of Lugol’s solution were added to the plankton sample and waited for 24 hours.
+After that, the samples were reduced to 10ml by decanting.

-The following water quality parameters were assessed using collected pond water samples -pH, dissolved oxygen nitrate and nitrite concentration, ammonia levels, phosphate and potassium and the results were mentioned in the Table 1.
+The following water quality parameters were assessed using collected pond water samples -pH, dissolved oxygen nitrate and nitrite concentration, ammonia levels, phosphate and potassium and the results were mentioned in Table 1.

-Zooplankton Analysis: Analysis of zooplankton was done by loading of 1ml sample into Sedgwick-rafter counting chamber and after covered with a cover slip and observed under at 10x microscope.
-Diversity and density of zooplanktons like Rotifers, Copepods, Cyclops, Calanoid, Daphnia, Moina were observed, counted, and recorded.
+Zooplankton Analysis: Analysis of zooplankton was done by loading of 1ml sample into a Sedgwick-rafter counting chamber and after covered with a cover slip and observed under at 10x microscope.
+The diversity and density of zooplanktons like Rotifers, Copepods, Cyclops, Calanoid, Daphnia, and Moina were observed, counted, and recorded.
 The plankton identification is done at the genus level.
-Plankton density was observed using a SRC (Sedgwick rafter counter cell) under microscope (10X) and expressed in individual per ml.
+Plankton density was observed using a SRC (Sedgwick rafter counter cell) under a microscope (10X) and expressed in individual per ml.

 Sampling and analysis of phytoplankton: Phytoplankton analysis was done by the method of Utermöhl (1958) to identify and enumerate the different types of species.
-For phytoplankton study, water samples were collected throughout the depth of water column.
+For the phytoplankton study, water samples were collected throughout the depth of the water column.
 20 µm (sometimes 10 µm) plankton nets were used collect the samples.
 Lugol’s solution is added to collected pond water samples to preserve the phytoplankton.
 For preliminary analysis of living samples of surface waters were kept in the dark at a temperature of between 4 and 10°C to slow down the physical and chemical process which may lead to reduction in the quality of sample.
-Phytoplankton species were observed under compound light microscope with different magnifications (10X, 40X and 100X oil immersion objectives).
+Phytoplankton species were observed under a compound light microscope with different magnifications (10X, 40X and 100X oil immersion objectives).

-Results: There is a little change in water quality parameters among treatments throughout the experimental period.
-The mean pH of control water sample is 7.18 and treated water mean pH is 7.26 and the values of pH remained within acceptable limits (Table 1).
+Results: There is little change in water quality parameters among treatments throughout the experimental period.
+The mean pH of a control water sample is 7.18 and the treated water mean pH is 7.26 and the values of pH remained within acceptable limits (Table 1).
 The mean values of DO also reported within the normal range throughout the experimental period and were 8.39 mg/litre and 8.37 mg/litre in control and treated water samples respectively.
 The amount of various fertilizer nutrients (mainly NPK – nitrates, nitrites, ammonia, phosphorus and potassium) also analyzed and results showed that the slightly increased in all treatments ponds over control ponds.
 However, the levels of all these parameters were observed within in the normal range.
 Due to availability of more nutrients a wide range of plankton diversity and density observed across the fertilizer treated culture ponds including phytoplankton (Neochloris, Chlorella, Crucigenia, Chlamydomonas, Scenedesmus, Cosmarium, Chlorococcum, Coelastrum, Oocystis and Eudorina), zooplankton (Rotifer, Copepods, Moina, Cyclops, Calanoid, Daphnia and Nauplii), Cyanobacteria (Oscillatorials, Microcystis, Spirulinaceae and Merismopedia), diatoms (Cyclotell, Navicula, Thalassiosirales, Cylindrotheca, Gyrosigma, Pleurosigma, Fragilariophyceae, Cymbella and Pinnularia) and euglnoids (euglena).
-Significant difference was observed among results of treated ponds over control ponds.
+The significant difference was observed among results of treated ponds over control ponds.

 Table 1: water quality parameters assessed during the experimental period.